 Ironically, less than five per cent of cases are actually caused by tennis.

-Due to the wide range of causes, it’s quite widespread but is especially common in people over the age of 30.
+Due to the range of causes, the injury can be quite widespread but is especially common in people over the age of 30.
 The pain can vary from a general discomfort in milder cases, all the way to agonising pain in more chronic instances.

 How to relieve pain from tennis elbow